 In this guide, I’ll show how you can migrate your native IoTeX wallet that you created in Trust Wallet to ioPay.

 Suppose you are using a third-party wallet to manage IOTX tokens on your smartphone, with the fast evolution of IoTeX.
 In that case, it’s possible that it does not support all the new features yet.
 For example, you may have sent XRC20 Tokens or staking Buckets to a wallet app that does not support them: in these cases, you need to migrate that wallet to the IoPay official wallet app the get back access to your assets.

 In general, when you want to import a blockchain wallet, you need the private key for that wallet.
 Trust wallet relies on the 12 words backup phrase for all the wallets you create for the different tokens.
 These 12 words are the seed for the generation of all the private keys, but while Trust wallet allows you to see the 12 words, it does not show you the actual private keys for each wallet it creates, so we must know how Trust wallet generates the private key for IoTeX and do the same on our own.

 The first step is to download the bip39 derivation tool that does exactly this: it generated all private keys starting from a set of words, based on certain parameters:

 => Download bip39 derivation tool

-It’s an HTML file that you can open directly in your browser: for security reasons (just in case you download the wrong tool), make sure you disconnect your PC from the Internet while using the tool so that even if you downloaded the wrong tool, it wouldn’t be able to leak your 12 words!
+It’s an HTML file that you can open directly in your browser: for security reasons (just in case you download the wrong tool), make sure you disconnect your PC from the Internet while using the tool so that even if you downloaded the wrong tool, or you have malicious software in your computer it won’t be able to leak your 12 words!

 Set “Ethereum” as the chain: